 So how can you easily but meaningfully measure how satisfied your customers are?

 Almost twenty years ago, Reichheld, then the director emeritus at Bain & Company, a management consultancy, pioneered the idea of Net Promoter Score (NPS).
-After two years of research, he identified a single survey question that serves as a predictor of growth. “that question isn’t about customer satisfaction or even loyalty… it’s about customers’ willingness to recommend a product or service to someone else…the percentage of customers who were enthusiastic enough to refer a friend or colleague—perhaps the strongest sign of customer loyalty—correlated directly with differences in growth rates among competitors.”
+After two years of research, he identified a single survey question that serves as a predictor of growth.
+He notes “…that the question isn’t about customer satisfaction or even loyalty… it’s about customers’ willingness to recommend a product or service to someone else…the percentage of customers who were enthusiastic enough to refer a friend or colleague—perhaps the strongest sign of customer loyalty—correlated directly with differences in growth rates among competitors.”

 NPS is a simple but powerful way to measure the satisfaction of your customers.
-It relies on the answer to the question “How likely is it that you would recommend [company X] to a friend or colleague?”
+It relies on the answer to the question “How likely is it that you would recommend [business X] to a friend or colleague?”

 Reichheld explains that the power of NPS lies in its simplicity.
 “By substituting a single question for the complex black box of the typical customer satisfaction survey, companies can actually put consumer survey results to use and focus employees on the task of stimulating growth… The path to sustainable, profitable growth begins with creating more promoters and fewer detractors and making your net-promoter number transparent throughout your organization.
 This number is the one number you need to grow.
 It’s that simple and that profound.”